How Concussion Affects Your Brain

 Concussion and other head injuries produce neurological roadblocks that disrupt healthy flow of electrical energy in the synaptic connections and neural pathways of your brain.
-This may cause many cognitive problems, including brain fog, headaches, disorientation and forgetfulness.
+This can cause many cognitive problems, including brain fog, headaches, disorientation and forgetfulness.
 Other common symptoms include low energy and poor sleep, which turn daily life into a struggle.

 Health care providers trained in the latest concussion treatment methods take a different approach.
 First, they know that CT and MRI scans only show gross structural changes and miss up to 75% of brain injuries that occur at the microscopic level.
 Fortunately, there are more sensitive tests, such as EEG, Brain Maps and SPECT, that provide better assessment for concussion and other brain injuries.

 Concussion specialists use many holistic treatment methods, including exercise, diet, supplements, cognitive tests, ophthalmological tests and exercises, occupational therapy, physical therapy, biofeedback, and neurofeedback, plus lots of rest and sleep!
 Concussion professionals can also help you connect the dots between old whiplash or concussion injuries that continue to produce current symptoms, even decades after the initial injury.

 This holistic approach is key to successful concussion treatment.
 Many medical providers are not aware of this because the conventional medical approach to concussion is very limited and based on medication–but drugs do not fix brain injuries nor can they prevent the consequent decline of brain reserves.

 Neurofeedback is one of the most powerful methods for retraining and growing your brain.
 Also, a well-paced activity schedule, with repetition of small activities and rest periods throughout the day, is critically important to concussion recovery.
 Stress-management, diet, and supplements can also help to calm the hormonal upheaval that often occurs after brain injury.
 For example, pituitary damage may decrease your overall hormonal output, but pain may spike high levels of cortisol.